RichStone/le-wagon-ruby-and-rails-tdd-workshop/exercise_03/exercise_03.md

 > Make your TDD class easy to use for a custom input that then can be used in
 > two ways: A `puts` statement and in some places a simple return.

+Let's do some TDD again! `🛑 - 🟢 - 🔄`

 - [ ] Your bot now will have custom inputs, this means it will have a **state**.
-Until now we only had class methods for your bot, but to handle state it might be time to create objects from your.
+Until now we only had class methods for your bot, but to handle state it might be time to create objects from your class.
 Start writing your test by just initializing your object and keep it as simple as possible.
 This could be the simplest possible test for this case: